karanjthakkar/Arduino-POV/README.md

 The file named ``POV_Display.ino`` has the code for the Arduino board

-This code has been tested on Arduino Uno Rev 2 and as of June 11, 2012, it was still working.
+This code has been tested on Arduino Uno Rev 2 and as of `June 11, 2012`, was still working.

 # Downloading the source code